 It looks like the horn of a unicorn, but it is not inspired by a unicorn

 So why did I write it?
 O beautiful, but because it reminds me.
 What questions.
 But it must also be said that the winding shape of the Lakhta Center II and the spire tip are actually inspired by the famous church spiers of St. Petersburg.
-It is designed to reduce the loads of high winds that buildings face at such heights.
+It is designed to reduce the high wind loads that buildings face at such heights.
 The skyscraper would consist of 150 floors, with the top floor at a height of approximately 590 meters (1.935 feet).
-It would be the highest inhabited floor in the world (even higher than the Burj Khalifa, which for its total height would still be in the lead with its 829,8 meters).
+It would be the highest inhabited floor in the world (even higher than the Burj Khalifa, which for total height would still be in the lead with its 829,8 meters).

-The internal layout of the tower in the project includes offices, residential areas and services, with triple-height lobbies and green spaces that break the monotony of all that steel and glass.
+The internal layout of the tower in the project includes offices, residential areas and services, with triple-height atriums and green spaces that break the monotony of all that steel and glass.
 Occupants will travel using turbo lifts which get some of their energy from regenerative drives.

 A platform for new skyscrapers

-“The new Lakhta Center will be a sustainable design model for global skyscraper projects,” he says Tony Kettle.
-"It will have the best energy efficient design: The design is both aesthetic and functional as it will significantly reduce wind forces that will impact the structure."
+"The new Lakhta Center will be a sustainable design model for global skyscraper projects," he says Tony Kettle.
+"It will have the best energy-efficient design: The design is both aesthetic and functional as it will significantly reduce wind forces that will impact the structure."